aristosMiliaressis/js-analysis-tools/README.md

 <br>
 Changes:
 - unwraps binded message listeners
+- added a new tab for messages matching certain interesting values like uuids, html tags, current href, blob urls & urls with params
 - Logs message content (not just message handlers) to webhook
 - Filters postMessage handlers registered by extensions
 - Filters postMessages in the console coming from the following extensions